What will I study?

 The MRes Medical Device Design and Entrepreneurship is a full-time course, covering a full calendar year.
 It includes a taught component and a substantial research project.

-You study three taught modules, worth a little over 20% of the degree.
+You study three taught modules, worth 22% of the degree.
 There are also weekly seminars for at least the first two terms.